Falcon (G.I. Joe): Renegades

 In G.I.
 Joe: Renegades, Lt.
 Falcon is homaged as Duke's younger brother Vincent "Vince" Hauser.
 When Duke returns fearful for his family due to threats from Cobra, Vince warns Duke to stay away from him and their parents.
 Unlike his mother and eventually his father, Vince doesn't believe Duke is innocent and turns him and the Joes over to Flint when they come over to Duke's house for a rare home-cooked meal.
 Despite this, Duke defends his actions due to his concern for the family.
-However once Duke and the Joes are Pardoned and Cobra Exposed, Vince begin to express remorse for what he did.